I didn't even know about this David Brooks piece because it's in the New York Times and I do not read the New York Times.

 Can you think of it?

-So you have you can't throw that in here.
+So you can't throw that in here.

-But any other illegal activity, there isn't a vast and wide-spread political movement that's been embraced by an American political party, like the breaking of immigration law has been embraced.
+But any other illegal activity, there isn't a vast and widespread political movement that's been embraced by an American political party like the breaking of immigration law has been embraced.

 I don't know what's wrong with being divisive, by the way.

-It's, you know, you have to separate the wheat from the chaff.
+You have to separate the wheat from the chaff.

-And divisive is only a pejorative in the sense that we have people who think that we need to cooperate and be bipartisan and work together, and all of that other just pablum puke that denies the hard-cold realities, political realities that we face today.
+And divisive is only a pejorative in the sense that we have people who think we need to cooperate and be bipartisan and work together.

 You have to be divisive.